 The good news is, your imperfect credit shouldn't deter you as there are many options for student loans for bad credit.
 In fact, depending on your situation, you should likely be able to qualify for federal student loans at an affordable rate as well as for private student loans either with or without a cosigner.

 While it may take a little extra effort to find the loan that's right for you, it's worth exploring the loans available to you so a lack of financing doesn't derail your efforts to achieve your academic goals.
-Here are some of your best options.
+There are at least three loan options you can consider if you have bad credit scores.

 You can explore these options by visiting Credible to see which lenders may be open to providing you with an affordable loan even with your current credit report.